-This Section adopts a substantial-compliance rule for donor-imposed formal requirements.
-This Section only applies to formal requirements imposed by the donor.
+This section adopts a substantial-compliance rule for donor-imposed formal requirements.
+This section only applies to formal requirements imposed by the donor.
 It does not apply to formal requirements imposed by law, such as the requirement that a will must be signed and attested.
-The Section also does not apply to substantive requirements imposed by the donor, for example a requirement that the power holder attain a certain age before the power is exercisable.
+The section also does not apply to substantive requirements imposed by the donor, for example a requirement that the powerholder attain a certain age before the power is exercisable.

-Whenever the donor imposes formal requirements with respect to the instrument of appointment that exceed the requirements imposed by law, the donor's purpose in imposing the additional requirements is relevant to whether the power holder's attempted exercise satisfies the rule of this Section.
-To the extent that the power holder's failure to comply with the additional requirements will not impair the accomplishment of a material purpose of the donor, the power holder's attempted appointment in a manner that substantially complies with a donor-imposed requirement does not fail for lack of compliance with that requirement.
+Whenever the donor imposes formal requirements with respect to the instrument of appointment that exceed the requirements imposed by law, the donor's purpose in imposing the additional requirements is relevant to whether the powerholder's attempted exercise satisfies the rule of this section.
+To the extent the powerholder's failure to comply with the additional requirements will not impair the accomplishment of a material purpose of the donor, the powerholder's attempted appointment in a manner that substantially complies with a donor-imposed requirement does not fail for lack of perfect compliance with that requirement.

-For example, a donor's formal requirement that the power of appointment is exercisable "by will" may be satisfied by the power holder's attempted exercise in a nontestamentary instrument that is functionally similar to a will, such as the power holder's revocable trust that remains revocable until the power holder's death.
-See Restatement Third of Property: Wills and Other Donative Transfers § 19.9, Comment b ("Because a revocable trust operates in substance as a will, a power of appointment exercisable "by will" can be exercised in a revocable-trust document, as long as the revocable trust remained revocable at the [power holder]'s death.").
+For example, a donor's formal requirement that the power of appointment is exercisable "by will" may be satisfied by the powerholder's attempted exercise in a nontestamentary instrument that is functionally similar to a will, such as the powerholder's revocable trust that remains revocable until the powerholder's death.
+See Restatement Third of Property: Wills and Other Donative Transfers § 19.9, Comment b ("Because a revocable trust operates in substance as a will, a power of appointment exercisable "by will" can be exercised in a revocable-trust document, as long as the revocable trust remained revocable at the [powerholder]'s death.").

-A formal requirement commonly imposed by the donor is that, in order to be effective, the power holder's attempted exercise must make specific reference to the power.
+A formal requirement commonly imposed by the donor is that, in order to be effective, the powerholder's attempted exercise must make specific reference to the power.
 Specific-reference clauses were a pre-1942 invention designed to prevent an inadvertent exercise of a general power.
-The federal estate tax law then provided that the value of property subject to a general power was included in the power holder's gross estate if the general power was exercised.
-The idea of requiring specific reference was designed to thwart unintended exercise and, hence, unnecessary estate taxation.
+The federal estate tax law then provided that the value of property subject to a general power was included in the powerholder's gross estate if the general power was exercised.

+The idea of requiring specific reference was designed to thwart unintended exercise and, hence, estate taxation.

 The federal estate tax law has changed.
-An inadvertent exercise of a general power created after October 21, 1942, no longer has adverse estate tax consequences.
+For a general power created after October 21, 1942, estate tax consequences do not depend on whether the power is exercised.

 Nevertheless, donors continue to impose specific-reference requirements.
 Because the original purpose of the specific-reference requirement was to prevent an inadvertent exercise of the power, it seems reasonable to presume that that this is still the donor's purpose in doing so.
 Consequently, a specific-reference requirement still overrides any applicable state law that presumes that an ordinary residuary clause was intended to exercise a general power.
-Put differently: An ordinary residuary clause may manifest the power holder's intent to exercise (under Section 301(2)(A) but does not satisfy the requirements of exercise if the donor imposed a specific-reference requirement (this Section and Section 301(2)(B)).
+Put differently: An ordinary residuary clause may manifest the powerholder's intent to exercise (under Section 301(2)(A)) but does not satisfy the requirements of exercise if the donor imposed a specific-reference requirement (this section and Section 301(2)(B)).